tweag/backbone.dependencyrouter/README.md

 # Configuration

-You must tell Backbone.Dependency Router where it can find an instance of Backbone.Wreqr.
+You must tell Backbone.Marionette.DependencyRouter where it can find an instance of Backbone.Wreqr.

 If using Marionette (and Marionette's Module System)

-    Backbone.DependencyRouter.prototype.vent = App.vent
+    Backbone.Marionette.DependencyRouter.prototype.vent = App.vent

 otherwise:

-    Backbone.DependencyRouter.prototype.vent = App.vent
+    Backbone.Marionette.DependencyRouter.prototype.vent = App.vent

 ### Dependencies